 As for the debt intolerance and political variables, we find that constitutions matter while default history does not (column 2, Table 4).
-We find that presidential regimes raise the probability of having a debt crisis by 0.10 compared to parliamentary regimes.
-The partial effect associated with having a presidential regime is substantive.
+We find that presidential regimes raise the probability of having a debt crisis by 0.10 compared to parliamentary regimes.32 The partial effect associated with having a presidential regime is substantive.
 It is also highly statistically significant.
 One possibility is that political institutions become crucial at the point that financial markets lose confidence, the country's net worth takes a major hit and default is being considered.
 Based on this indirect evidence it also appears that parliamentary democracies were able to find other ways of resolving their financial troubles besides default.
-Part of the difference, could also be that most empire observations in our sample were parliamentary democracies, while Latin American countries in our sample were presidential.
+Part of the difference, could also be that most empire observations in our sample were presidential.
 We cannot rule out the possibility that omitted factors correlated with presidential systems are driving this result.
 Finally, another explanation could be that less democratic political regimes took less care in allocating their capital inflows to productive projects and hence ended up in unsustainable positions more often.

-&lt;sup>32 There are no countries classified as dictatorships in our sample.
+32 There are no countries classified as dictatorships in our sample.